 The Chicken Ciabatta (RM24) tempted us because, for once, it was a grilled chicken thigh instead of a dry grilled breast.
 The moist dark meat is skin-on and cut into strips.
 The ciabatta is untoasted, so it’s really soft.
 There was a strange pairing of Kewpie roasted sesame dressing on the side.
 I’m not sure if it was for the sandwich or the fries.
 It doesn’t go well with either, so I had to ask for ketchup.

 The Souffle Babies (RM22) was much more food than I was expecting for a “mini” sized dessert.
 There were a total of eight mini pancakes on this.
 The wild honey that accompanied it was really good – a distinctly different taste from run-of-the-mill supermarket honey – but there was not enough of it to drizzle over this many cakes.
 The pancakes were so soft and pillowy.
 The texture was almost like sponge cake, similar to Japanese cheesecake.

 I don’t know much about coffee and their non-brunch food isn’t too exciting, but Coffee Stain has excellent sweets and pastries.
-The cafe has realised that their Japanese souffles are the most unique food they offer, so there was an extra sheet of updated flavours when we re-visited.
+Coffee Stain has realised that their Japanese souffles are the most unique food they offer.
 If I’m ever in the mood for pancakes from now on, these are my go-to.